a-lud/sea-snake-selection/orthologs/ortholog-annotation/README.md

 methods could assign a gene symbol, no symbol is set.

 ## GO Term filtering

+NOTE: These were not used in the end as we used the tool *PANTHER*.

 GO terms are obtained from `Wei2GO`, `Funannotate` (which uses [InterProScan](https://github.com/ebi-pf-team/interproscan)) and the